sg-developer-portal/doc-portal-publisher-guide/get-started.md

    <img src="assets/new-publishing/access-product.gif"/>
 </div>

 Log in to the developer documentation portal by clicking on `Log in with TechPass` on the navigation bar.

-Navigate to `Team Docs` to see a list of Products that you are a member of (Contact the Developer's Portal Team for creation of new Products, and addition of members to Products).
+Navigate to `Team Docs` to find the products what you can publish documentation for.

 Select the Product of which you are intending to publish documentation for, then click on the "Publish documentation" button.

 ### 4. Publish your documentation with the guided Publishing Wizard

 The publishing wizard will guide you through the steps required to get your documentation published.
 #### Step 1.
 Select a Git Provider

 ![Select Repo](assets/new-publishing/select-git.png)

-In this step, you select a git provider (only GitHub available for now, but more options coming soon!) and authorise your account to Documentation Portal with the necessary permissions to perform publishing.
+In this step, you select a git provider (only GitHub available for now, but more options are coming soon!) and authorise your account to the documentation service with the necessary permissions to perform publishing.

 If this is your first time publishing a document, and you have not authorised your GitHub account to us before, you will be prompted to do so when you click next.

 #### Step 2.
 Select a Repository

 <div style="text-align:center">